End of the Road

 Bucolic Brown County

-Paints in the Parks’ last park visit to complete our 4-year project (before the art exhibit in October) took place on a busy Saturday during Labor Day weekend in Brown County State Park.
+Paints in the Parks’ last park visit to complete our four-year project (before the art exhibit in October) took place on a busy Saturday during Labor Day weekend in Brown County State Park.
 Established in 1929 as the largest park in the state, Brown County is located in the rolling hills of southern Indiana near the university town of Bloomington.
 During the 1930s the Civilian Conservation Corps restored the cleared slopes of the park with plantings of black locust, black walnut and other trees to help stop erosion while building many of the existing buildings, shelters, roads and lookout tower.

 Brown County is famous for its vistas that overlook miles of wooded hills, especially during peak foliage season in the fall.
 That is where I set up in the morning across from Weed Patch Hill to capture still-green leaves on the last day of August.
 The overcast day brought a hint of autumn chill on the breeze as I worked with my oil paints and talked to visitors who stopped by on foot or by car on this busy holiday weekend.
 With its 70 miles of bridle trails, 20 miles of hiking trails and 27 miles of mountain biking paths, this park has plenty to keep you busy.
 You can also stay at their large campground, rustic cabins or the Abe Martin Lodge after your busy day of activities.

-After finishing my 8″ x 10″ oil painting (I’m getting faster after four years!) in good time, we headed down the road to the Nature Center where a nature fair was underway full of informative exhibits and fun activities for the whole family.
+After finishing my 8″ x 10″ oil painting (I’m faster after four years!) in good time, we headed down the road to the Nature Center where a nature fair was underway full of informative exhibits and fun activities for the whole family.
 We were lucky enough to set up our painting activity next to the DNR table with a display of butterflies and milkweed seeds to plant.
 Its proximity also offered excellent subject matter to paint in addition to the wildflower garden nearby still in full bloom.

 We had a tremendous turnout that day with 66 children and grownups participating in our painting activity, rivaling the attendance at O’Bannon Woods State Park on a Labor Day weekend two years ago.
 You could find artists everywhere including the Nature Center’s outdoor benches by the overlook, the porch floor and in the gravel path!
 Even a brief rain shower couldn’t deter visitors from trying out the water brushes and art supplies.
-We were really happy with our Art in the Park program’s outreach on the final park visit, and the smiles on visitors’ faces made the ambitious schedule and 23 painting activities all worthwhile.
+We were really happy with our Art in the Park program’s outreach on the final park visit and the smiles on visitors’ faces made the ambitious schedule and 23 painting activities all worthwhile.

 In the afternoon I spent a couple of relaxing hours at the Hesitation Point overlook working with a pastel on Ampersand board.
 The gritty texture grabs the chalk pastels nicely for more intense colors in the waning daylight.
 Many stopped by to talk about my painting and show me their artwork.
 It was a delightful and fitting way to wrap up my Arts in the Parks visits.